Opportunities for Students

 The HOPE team wishes to afford equitable access to all students wishing to complete an internship or project with HOPE.
 Internships can be in-person at the Boston office, virtual, or hybrid.
 Students working with the HOPE team who are not receiving course credit will receive a stipend as compensation for their time.

-Thank you for your interest in a Spring 2025 internship with the HOPE National Resource Center.
-Please review the project opportunities and apply if you are interested.
-The deadline to apply is December 1, 2024.
+Thank you for your interest in interning at the HOPE National Resource Center.
+The deadline to apply for Summer 2025 internships is March 15, 2025.

 Supervisor: Dina Burstein, MD, MPH